-The budget request of \$3.1 million, including two-year spending authority, to support a full year of agency operations during FY 2020 is less than the \$3.2 million requested in FY 2011 through FY 2017.
-Congress has consistently appropriated funding for ACUS at a level equal to, or more than, \$3.2 million in total budgetary resources once prior year carryover funds are added.
-And Congress has consistently given ACUS two-year funding authority.
+Since 2010, Congress has consistently appropriated funding for ACUS at a level equal to, or more than, \$3.2 million in total budgetary resources once prior year carryover funds are added.
+And, Congress has consistently given ACUS two-year funding authority.
 Tight control of agency expenditures has allowed ACUS to utilize its two-year funding authority to carryover small balances from one fiscal year to the next.
 This authority is necessary to maintain optimal spending efficiency given the nature of ACUS's work and the agency's small size.
+The enacted FY 2020 appropriation is the first funding increase for ACUS since it's 2010 reestablishment.